Together gets a helping hand through Vodafone World of Difference programme

 Julie wants to develop a local online directory for service users, carers and health practitioners that provides details of local projects and services, meetings and events and service user led groups and forums.

-Working within Together’s Service User Involvement Directorate, Julie will develop the new website in conjunction with local people experiencing mental health problems to find out what they want from the resource.
+Working as part of Together’s service user involvement activities, Julie will develop the new website in conjunction with local people experiencing mental health problems to find out what they want from the resource.
 She specifically wants the directory to provide individuals with information on how to get involved in the delivery of their local services.

 Julie is a former member of the Lancaster and Morecambe Mental Health Service User Forum previously run by Together.
 She went on to work for the charity as an Engagement and Involvement officer – running the forum and supporting local service users to be involved in the design, delivery, monitoring and evaluation of Lancaster’s mental health services.
 It was during this time that she came up with the idea of developing an online resource having found that information about some local projects and services was difficult to find.